Tag Archives: Folk Metal

 *In English the full album title is Mountain-taken: A Fairy Tale in 5 Chapters

-Skyclad – Tracks From the Wilderness (Review)
+Skyclad – Tracks From the Wilderness (EP Review)

 What makes a great cover version?
 There’s only one question you have to ask: does the band covering the song make it their own?
 Skyclad’s cover of Thin Lizzy’s Emerald is excellent.
 It’s faithful to the original song but the more metallic, aggressive and threatening delivery along with the clever use of violin to handle the chorus riff and bridge ensures the song fits perfectly in Skyclad’s folk metal oeuvre.
 Extra points awarded for guest guitar from Lizzy’s ‘Robbo’ Robertson and the fact that this version is responsible for me getting into Thin Lizzy in the first place!
 Even if I (and probably you) ultimately prefer the original there is no denying this is an inspired and enjoyable cover version.